Training Peer Support Specialists on Aging and Behavioral Health

 - Resources for aging consumers.

-CEU approval is pending.
-If you are interested in participating in the training please contact Casey Saylor, Older Adult Project Manager at firstname.lastname@example.org, or call 443-901-1550 x213.
+his 8-hour training is worth 6 CPRS CEU credits in the Ethics Domain.
+Anyone who provides peer support is welcome to attend.
+If you are interested in participating in the training please contact Casey Saylor, Older Adult Project Manager at email@example.com, or call 443-901-1550 x213.
 To learn more about older adult behavioral health, visit Older Adults Vibrant Minds.

 Are you working on obtaining your CPRS but need more practice hours?
 Consider volunteering to conduct peer support with older adults through the PEERS Volunteer Support Program.
 We can also provide supervision as Registered Peer Supervisors.